ka1130/Happenly/README.md

 2. Create, update and remove or search for events
 3. Seed data: open [http://localhost:3000/api/seed-events](http://localhost:3000/api/seed-events)

+(In Progress): 4.
+Sign up / sign in (currently user can sign up with their email address)

-(To Do:) 4.
-Search events 5.
+(To Do:) 5.
+Search events 6.
 Filter events 6.
-Sign up / log in 7.
-Register for an event 8.
+Register for an event 7.
 Track registrations and analytics

 ---